 San Diego, CA

 “I’m guaranteed to get an authentic sound with the Myers Pickup.
-It’s easy to travel with and gives me confidence in the recording studio and the concert stage.”
+It’s easy to travel with, and gives me confidence in the recording studio as well as on the concert stage.”

 To utilize the same setup as this musician, order the following:

 Born 1957 in Philadelphia, Kevin Roth was a child prodigy, playing the piano by ear from the age of three.
 At thirteen he discovered the mountain dulcimer and fell in love with its sound and peaceful quality.
 “I first saw the dulcimer at a meditation gathering . . .
 It was love at first sight.
 The simplicity of sound, the elegance in the hourglass shaped cedar and walnut woods, as well as the heart-shaped sound holes announced itself as my musical soul mate.”

 Although the traditional music of the dulcimer is simple, Kevin’s musical background and interests ranged from Peter, Paul, and Mary, to jazz, classical, and world music.
 He followed his calling and developed a style of dulcimer playing completely his own.
 “My generation was more rock and roll, but I tended to lean always towards the more thought-provoking ‘confessional’ type artists.
 I had played the piano by ear since the age of three, and studied voice at about the age of twenty.
 My voice teacher told me at my first lesson, ‘Singing is emotional, physical, mental and spiritual.’
 She was right.
 That philosophy and truth stuck with me my entire life.”